arjantechchamps/restassured-tuturial/README.md

 * admin, password admin1234, role admin and role user
 * user, password user1234, role user
 * moderator password moderator1234, role moderator

+## Presentation
+- You can find the presentation in the folder 'presentation'.
+- It is in pdf format